hungrypc/notes/root/aws/cert/elb_asg.md

 - Public SSL certificates are issued by Certificate Authorities (CA) such as GoDaddy, Comodo, etc.
 - SSL certificates have an expiration date (you set) and must be renewed

 So how it works is users connect to the load balancer via HTTPS (S because it's using SSL certificates and it's encrypted) over WWW (public).
-Internally, the load balancer does SSL termination, and talks to the EC2 instance using HTTP (not encrypted) over private VPC (private).
+Internally, the load balancer does SSL termination, and talks to the EC2 instance using HTTP (not encrypted) over private VPC (private traffic network).
 The load balancer will load an X509 certificate (SSL/TLS server certificate), which can be managed in AWS using AWS Certificate Manager (ACM).
 You can create/upload your own certificate in AWS, though you must set up an HTTPS listener where you have to specify a default certificate and add an optional list of certs to support multiple domains.
 Clients can use SNI (Server Name Indiccation) to specify the hostname they reach.
 You also have the ability to specify a security policy to support older versions of SSL/TLS.

 #### SNI